-Article 552.
+Article 552. § 1.
+The accused who, as a result of a renewal of proceedings, a cassation appeal or an extraordinary complaint, has been acquitted or punished with a less severe penalty shall be entitled to compensation from the State Treasury for pecuniary damage incurred, as well as to compensation for non - pecuniary damage suffered, resulting from the enforcement in relation to them, in whole or in part, of a penalty that should not have been imposed on them.

-- § 1.
-The accused who, as a result of a renewal of proceedings or a cassation appeal, has been acquitted or punished with a less severe penalty shall be entitled to compensation from the State Treasury for pecuniary damage incurred, as well as to compensation for non pecuniary damage suffered, resulting from the enforcement in relation to them, in whole or in part, of a penalty that should not have been imposed on them. - § 2.
-The provision of § 1 shall be applied also when, after the revocation of conviction, the proceedings have been discontinued as a result of circumstances which were not taken into account in the earlier proceedings. - § 3.
-The right to compensation for pecuniary and non pecuniary damage arises also in relation to the application of a protective measure in the conditions defined in § 1 and § 2. - § 4.
-Compensation for pecuniary and non-pecuniary damage shall also be payable in the case of undoubtedly unjustified pre-trial detention or arrest.
+§ 2.
+The provision of § 1 shall be applied also when, after the revocation of conviction, the proceedings have been discontinued as a result of circumstances which were not taken into account in the earlier proceedings.